iotexproject/iotex-bootstrap/README.md

 ioctl action invoke io1p99pprm79rftj4r6kenfjcp8jkp6zc6mytuah5 ${amountInIOTX} -s ${ioAddress|alias} -l 400000 -p 1 -b d0e30db0
 ```
 Click [IoTeX Tube docs](https://github.com/iotexproject/iotex-bootstrap/blob/master/tube/tube.md) for detailed documentation of the tube service.

+## <a name="log"/>Enable Logrotate
+`logrotate` is pre-installed when building the image.
+But `crond` (daemon to execute scheduled commands) doesn't automatically start when the docker contaiter starts in alpine linux.
+To enable log logrotation, `docker exec -it <container> crond -b` is expected to be run after the container starts

 ## <a name="ops"/>Operate Your Node